-Consumer sentiment is starting to improve in the developed world.
-Inflation continues to trend upwards, that of the US for June year-on-year standing at 4.1% (May 4%), Euroland at 2.7% (May 2.7%), China at 5.5% (May 5.5%), SA at 4.9% (May 4.6%) and Namibia at 6.4% (May 5.2%).
-The Federal Reserve will not renew its quantitative easing measures which ended at the end of June.
+After a few recent shocks to financial markets, such as the down grading of debt ratings of the US and Italy, consumer sentiment appears to be once again turning negative in the developed world.
+Inflation continues to trend upwards, that of the US for July year-on-year standing at 4.0% (June 4%), Euroland at 2.5% (June 2.7%), China at 6.5% (June 6.4%), SA June at 4.9% (May 4.6%) and Namibia at 4.8% (June 5.3%).
+At this stage the Federal Reserve will not renew its quantitative easing measures which ended at the end of June although there is renewed talk suggesting a possible reconsideration.